 Cloudflare Pages is my go-to for serving static sites.
 It’s a great experience to push changes to GitHub and have it appear fully built just a couple minutes later.
 It’s a developer-friendly platform and this site is built with it.
-Even so, despite their accurate documentation on route handling, I have come across several sharp edges that have caused me to adopt specific practices in new projects.
+Even so, despite their accurate documentation on route handling, the routing behavior was different enough from my assumptions that I ran into sharp edges in various projects:

-I’ll explain the practices in suggestions but just so we’re all on the same page1 here’s a brief summary of Pages routing:
+As a result of these issues I’ve adopted several practices to eliminate these problems in new Cloudflare Pages projects.
+I’ll get to the suggestions in a moment but just so we’re all on the same page2 here’s a brief summary of Pages routing:

 - Cloudflare Pages assumes the site is a Single-Page Application (SPA) by default and serves the root page instead of a 404 page when a path is not found.
 This is handy for React-based apps where JavaScript running in the browser handles all of the routing and page display but is confusing for static sites.